abajowski/szkolenie/05.serverless chat [ sam ]/workshop/03.storage/readme.md

 5. Go to cloudformation console  https://console.aws.amazon.com/cloudformation, find your stack **serverless-chat**, and verify what resources have been created, to do that, go to section **Resources**.

-6. Go to dynamo db console **https://console.aws.amazon.com/dynamodb**, find your table, and verify what have been created

-7. End of the lab.
+6. End of the lab.
 Your first cloudformation stack is ready.